-FAB Securities is the Group's securities brokerage firm, independently licensed by SCA.
-FAB Securities is one of the largest brokerage service providers in the UAE operating through four active branches across the UAE in addition to its own dedicated e-trading platform.
-FAB Securities trades across the ADX, the Dubai Financial Market, Nasdaq Dubai, selected markets in the GCC and over 90 global markets facilitated through a single account.
-FAB Securities offers clients securities from various asset classes including equities, and fixed income in the primary and secondary markets (such as initial public offerings, new issues and listed and unlisted securities).
-In addition to securities trade execution, FAB Securities provides advisory services, market research and coverage for its institutional and individual clients.
+FAB Securities-Sole Proprietorship LLC ("FAB Securities") is the Group's securities brokerage firm, licensed by SCA.
+FAB Securities is one of the largest brokerage service providers in the UAE operating through two active branches across the UAE in addition to its own dedicated e-trading platform.
+FAB Securities trades across the ADX, the Dubai Financial Market, selected markets in the GCC and other international markets.
+FAB Securities offers clients access to various asset classes including equities and fixed income.
+In addition to securities trade execution, FAB Securities provides market research and coverage for its institutional and qualified individual clients.